jwayte-armorcode/add_jira_mappings/README.md

 ## Dry-run

-Always do a dry-run first to validate your CSV before hitting the API:
+Best practice: do a dry-run or a small sample set to validate your CSV before creating a large number of mappings:

 ```bash
 python3 add_jira_mappings.py --dry-run --integration-name "My Jira Integration" --mappings-csv mappings.csv